Beautiful linseed Oil Paints

 Linseed Oil Paints are known for their exceptional quality and durability.

-However, there is a system which must be adhered to; simply painting a coat of gloss won't achieve anything worthwhile or long lasting.
+However, there is a system which must be adhered to, and we explain in detail in our book; simply painting a coat of gloss won't achieve anything worthwhile or long lasting.

 However, when applied correctly they will provide superior coverage and a smooth finish, enhancing the overall look of any surface.